zentralopensource/zentral/docs/configuration/azure_ad_saml.md

 This is a quick guide to help integrate Zentral with [Azure AD](https://learn.microsoft.com/en-us/azure/active-directory/manage-apps/add-application-portal-setup-sso) using SAML for single sign-on.

 In Zentral, identity providers (IdP) are configured using realms.
-There are 3 different kind of realms: SAML, OIDC, and LDAP.
+There are three kinds of realm: SAML, OIDC, and LDAP.
 In this case, we will use a SAML realm.

 We will start by setting up an Azure AD Enterprise Application with the Basic SAML Configuration.
 We will then configure a Zentral realm for this application.
 Finally, we will update the Azure AD application configuration.